gayu-thri/Machine-Learning-A-Z-Udemy/README.md

 # Machine-Learning-A-Z-Udemy

-Use updated version of Spyder
+Use updated version of Spyder (updates all packages)
 ```
 conda update --all spyder
 ```